 I wanted to share my success story instead of typing bits of it over and over in multiple threads

 Note that I host 6 player CASH games.
-Way back we started with tournaments, but I don't want anyone busting out early because the point is to get together, play, and bullshit ALL night.
+Way back we started with tournaments, but I don't want anyone busting out early because the point is to get together and play ALL night.
 Tourneys will work fine I'm sure, maybe even better, but a lot of the examples I talk about are based on cash games.

 Here are the things that worked for me.